Laura O'Sullivan: International career

 O'Sullivan was called up to squad training camps on two occasions before being handed her debut for the Wales senior side by manager Jayne Ludlow on 2 March 2016, during a 2–2 draw with Finland in their opening group match of the 2016 Cyprus Women's Cup, less than 18 months after converting to playing as a goalkeeper.
 She played in Wales' two other group matches against Czech Republic and Poland as they were eliminated in the group stage.
 In October 2017, she was named 2017 Welsh Footballer of the Year.
 She kept five successive clean sheets during Wales's qualification campaign for the 2019 FIFA Women's World Cup, including a Player of the Match award against England on 6 April 2018.

+On 17 April 2025, it was announced that O’Sullivan had suffered an ACL injury and would miss the upcoming Euros.